 Your next home is also your next major investment.
 Therefore, you want the increasing value of the property to make a significant contribution to your personal wealth.
 You also want that contribution to be as protected as possible from risk.

 SA Law provides a strategic residential conveyancing service which will help you to achieve these objectives.
 We are not a ‘one service fits all’ conveyancing call centre.
 Nor are we a traditional high street law firm.
 We are a dynamic team of property specialists who make our business and legal expertise available to homeowners.

 We know the property market.
 We know the region.
 And we know the law.
 That makes us ideally placed to help you achieve and protect your investment objectives.

-Furthermore, if you are relocating to Hertfordshire from overseas, we can assist with any immigration or transfer of wealth issues.
+Furthermore, if you are relocating to Hertfordshire from overseas, we can assist with any transfer of wealth issues.

 Our pricing page can provide you with the relevant costs associated with our residential conveyancing process.

 Our team of conveyancers help homeowners to sell their properties.
 We can undertake a legal ‘health check’ on your home to ensure that there are no title deed/Land Registry or planning issues.

 During the sale itself, all contract work will be processed swiftly and securely.
 We will be contactable when your buyer’s solicitor (and your estate agent) needs to reach us, and will keep you regularly updated on progress.